Gropher/insque/README.md

 ## Usage

-At first you need to generate initializer and redis config file:
+At first you need to generate initializer and redis config file.
+Pass your sender name as parameter.
+Sender name is the unique identifier of your instance of insque.
+You can use several instances of insque to create message driven communication system

-    $ rails g insque:initializer
+    $ rails g insque:initializer somesender

 To broadcast message use:
 ```ruby